shakayet/shakayet/README.md

 - 🧠 Passionate about building backend services, REST APIs, and scalable apps
 - 👨‍🏫 Taught **STL and programming** for 3+ years, ran 3 batches of workshops
 - 🧩 ICPC Dhaka Regionalist ×3 | Best Rank: #54
-- 🛠️ Dreamed and built the first programming culture at my campus
+- 🛠️ Dreamed and built the first programming culture at my campus.

 ---